j19sch/frogsconf/register/index.md

 -->

 ### Let us know you’re coming

-Follow the link below to register for our next unconference: Thursday 7 December 2023 4pm CEST.
+Follow the link below to register for our next lean coffee: Thursday 7 December 2023 4pm CET.

 <button><a href="https://subscribepage.io/KXkZJ9" target="_blank">Register here!</a></button>

-Virtual editions will always be free of charge, but you do need to register in order to participate.
+Online editions will always be free of charge, but you do need to register in order to participate.
 We'll only use your email to send you the necessary information about the event and to inform you about upcoming events.

+If you can't make this one, <a class="ml-onclick-form" href="javascript:void(0)" onclick="ml('show', 'f3PgCU', true)">subscribe to our newsletter</a> to be informed about future events.